MaxMeta/Umich_Virtual/README.md

 spyder

+cut and paste the entire trimmer.py file from this repository into the temprary script file that has been created

+Select the whole lot and run it in the currently open python console

+Open a terminal and change directory to Downloads/seqdata, then verify that there is now a file called Multifasta.fasta in there

+use nano to have a look at it

+Blast all of the trimmed sequences in Multifasta.fasta against your mibig database:

-blastx -query Multifasta.fasta -db $BLASTDB/MIBiG_prot_seqs_1.3.fasta -max_target_seqs 1 -outfmt 6 -out blast_output.txt
+blastx -query ~/Downloads/seqdata/Multifasta.fasta -db ~/BLASTDB/mibig.fasta -max_target_seqs 1 -outfmt 6 -out ~/blast_output.txt